awsdocs/amazon-redshift-developer-guide/doc_source/c_designing-tables-best-practices.md

 As you plan your database, certain key table design decisions heavily influence overall query performance\.
 These design choices also have a significant effect on storage requirements, which in turn affects query performance by reducing the number of I/O operations and minimizing the memory required to process queries\.

-In this section, you can find a summary of the most important design decisions and presents best practices for optimizing query performance\.
+In this section, you can find a summary of the most important design decisions and best practices for optimizing query performance\.
 [Working with automatic table optimization](t_Creating_tables.md) provides more detailed explanations and examples of table design options\.

 **Topics**
 + [Choose the best sort key](c_best-practices-sort-key.md)